 We have lots of resources available for cheap, and free, guidance on your applications, however there are a few points to keep in mind if you’re going to seek out some input from the ‘Snark – here’s some tips on some of the factors that can help tip the scales towards the possibility of you getting a response to a request for free advice:

 - Be polite.
-If you’re sending a request to get, like, a FREE essay review, then maybe you’d want to send, like a really NICE note with it.
+If you’re sending a request to get, like, a FREE essay review, then maybe you’d want to send, like at least a marginally note with it.
 Like, with a “please” and a “thank you” (at, like, a minimum).
 And if we’ve never interacted before in any way then maybe you could even sort of do something like perhaps briefly introduce yourself.
 Otherwise it feels a little, oh what’s the word? (rude)

 - Compliments work.
-In fact, you might even say they really work.
-Probably all the essays we’ve ever reviewed on our site came from people who said nice things about us.
+You might even say they really work.
+Probably all the essays we’ve ever reviewed for free on our site came from people who said nice things when they asked for the review.
 The ones that went into a black hole and the poor little Brave Supplicant was left hangin in the dark?
 Not so much.
 If you really want to ingratiate yourself to this here EssaySnark and get us to do something for you for free, say something NICE.
 Or funny.
 You might even try out your creativity on how you could address us.
 Like, you could say, “Dear EssaySnark m’lord” or “Dear Holiest of the Holies I Beseechest Thou EssaySnark.”
 If we’ve already met you, “Hey dude” or “Yo” might work just fine, but perhaps that’s a little too casual if we’ve not yet made the acquaintance*.
-It depends on who you are (and who you think we are).
+It depends on who you are (and who you think we are, or who you think you are).
 Bottom line?
 Yes, EssaySnark can be bribed.
 Say sweet things to us and we’re yours.

 - Be brief.
 If you’re emailing, or submitting a request for free advice, don’t send us pages and pages.
 If you’re sending essays for review, they need to be within a reasonable range of the school’s target word count.

 - Really say “thank you.”
 Wanna know one of the most valuable things that you, Brave Supplicant, can do for this here EssaySnark?
 PARTICIPATE.
 What that means is, drop a comment on a post.
 Click the little “like” button on the Amazon product page of the strategy guide that you bought.
 Or talk us up on some internet forum somewhere.
 Tweet us.
 Show that you exist.
 INTERACT WITH US.
 This place would appear to be a ghost town based on the practically NO responsiveness from our audience — except that we look at the darn server logs and know that there’s a gazillion of you hovering around out there stalking us on them thar Interwebs.
 If you really want to say ‘thanks’ – whether it’s for a critique of your own essay or just a snide comment that we make that helps you out in your application strategy – make a note of it in some public venue or another!
-We still allow anonymous comments.
-It doesn’t hurt you to post one, does it?
+Or just here.
+We still allow anonymous comments and it’ll take you all of two seconds.

 - EVEN BETTER: HELP OTHER PEOPLE!
-If you use our services here, or buy one of our books on Amazon or Smashwords: PLEASE LEAVE A REVIEW!
+If you use our services here, or buy one of our books here or on Amazon or wherever you pilfered it PLEASE LEAVE A REVIEW!
 Or hey, why not talk us up on one of those MBA applicant forums that you are stalking religiously every waking moment?
 If you think we suck, that’s OK.
 Please tell us!
 If you think otherwise, then we’d love to know that, too.
 Having somebody say SOMETHING about the value of the advice we offer will help us tremendously, because it will help OTHER BRAVE SUPPLICANTS find us.
 You know how that whole social networking stuff works.
 So, if you do your little part in clicking/commenting/friending/whatever, then it’ll boost our visibility in the Google ecosystem, and that will increase the chances that other lost souls wandering out there in MBA essay land might stumble across this stuff and be helped.
-(Yes, we recognize that you are oh-so-paranoid about “the competition” but get over it.
-It’s how the world works.
-Share the luv and it’ll come back to you.)
+(Yes, we recognize that you are paranoid about “the competition” but in our worldview and experience of life, it’s those that get back, that get further.
+Share the luv and it’ll rebound right back to you.)

 In case you didn’t already get it, the main reason for this here blahg is so that we could offer some honest, practical, actionable advice to all you frightened souls, in the hopes of maybe helping some people out in realizing their dreams.